-John Sawyer, Professor, Department of Agronomy, Iowa State University Antonio Mallarino, Professor, Department of Agronomy, Iowa State University Mahdi Al-Kaisi, Associate Professor, Department of Agronomy, Iowa State University
+John Sawyer, Professor and Extension Soil Fertility Specialist Antonio P. Mallarino, Professor, Soil Fertility Research and Extension Mahdi Al-Kaisi, Associate Professor and Extension Soil Management/Environment Specialist Department of Agronomy, Iowa State University

-Fallow Syndrome is a condition where crops planted the year after an extended period with no plant growth can exhibit reduced early growth and yield.
-Symptoms on corn plants are classic phosphorus (P) deficiency symptoms, including slow-stunted early growth, purple coloration, and poorly developed roots.
-This effect is called "Fallow Syndrome" as it is observed in soils, where for moisture conservation, the land is idled for a year and kept fallow with no crop or weed growth.
+Fallow Syndrome is a condition where crops planted the year after an extended period with no plant growth exhibit reduced early growth and yield.
+On corn plants the syndrome exhibits classic phosphorus (P) deficiency symptoms, including slow-stunted early growth, purple coloration, and poorly developed roots.
+This effect is called Fallow Syndrome because it is observed in soils where, for moisture conservation, the land has been idled for a year and kept fallow with no crop or weed growth.
 This allows accumulation of moisture in the soil for the next cycle of crop production.

-A similar syndrome can be observed after extensive flooding due to the lack of plant growth in submerged areas, sometimes called "Flooded Soil Syndrome."
-This may be an issue in 2012 in the Missouri River floodplain as the flooding spanned a long time period during the 2011 growing season.
-There were crops planted and some growth before the flooding, but none the rest of the season.
+A similar syndrome can be observed after extensive flooding due to the lack of plant growth in submerged areas.
+This is sometimes called "Flooded Soil Syndrome."
+This may be an issue in 2012 in the Missouri River floodplain as the flooding spanned a long period during the 2011 growing season.
+Crops were planted and there was some growth before the flooding, but none the rest of the season.
+The syndrome tends to affect corn more than soybean, but it can be an issue with soybean as well.